 (Mostly) Free Things to See in Downtown Las Vegas

 - Container Park: (google maps) This open-air shopping center is constructed completely of old shipping containers giving it a unique, industrial feel.
 You will also be greeted by a giant metal praying mantis.
 If you visit at night, it will talk to you and shoot fire out of its antennae…no joke!
-There’s plenty of shops and food in the retail center, and there is even a wedding chapel for a unique Vegas-style ceremony.
-Learn the benefits of getting married in Vegas in our article here.
+There are plenty of shops and food in the retail center, and there is even a wedding chapel for a unique Vegas-style ceremony.
+(Learn the benefits of getting married in Vegas in our article here.)
 Cost: Free

 - Life is Beautiful Murals: Starting in 2013, the Life is Beautiful festival hosted in downtown Las Vegas celebrates art and beauty.
 See some of the past murals painted by world-renowned artists as you walk the downtown area.
-This festival was created to remind everyone that life is beautiful in all walks and at all times, and has turned downtown Las Vegas into an amazing outdoor art gallery.
+This festival was created to remind everyone that life is beautiful, and has turned downtown Las Vegas into an amazing outdoor art gallery.
 Cost: Free

 - Viva Vision Light Show: (google maps) As I mentioned above in the Fremont Street Experience section, the light show is one of the absolute must-see attractions on Fremont Street, this nightly show is one you can’t miss.
 Walk beneath the canopy ceiling for a different show at the top of every hour.
 Each show lasts about five minutes.
 Cost: Free

 - Vegas Vic: (google maps) Have you seen photos of the iconic neon Vegas cowboy?
 Well, that’s Vegas Vic.
 Get your picture with him just outside of the Pioneer Gift Shop and next to the Golden Nugget Casino.
 Cost: Free